sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_15_embed_sdk/embedding_15_embed_sdk.md

 ## Customize the Embed
 Duration: 5

-We want to use our own Sigma instance for this embed, so we will need to do a few things.
+We want to use your Sigma instance for this embed, so we will need to do a few things.

 ### 1: Embed credentials
 Log into your own Sigma instance as `Administrator` and navigate to `Administration` > `Developer Access` and click the button to `Create New` client credentials.